 About the instructors:

 Madhu Gopinathan is currently Vice President of Data Science at MakeMyTrip (MMT), India’s leading online travel company.
 At MakeMyTrip, he has led the development of natural language processing models for Myra, MMT’s task bot for customer service.

-Madhu holds a PhD in computer science from Indian Institute of Science (IISc), on mathematical modelling of software systems,and an MS in computer science from the University of Florida, Gainesville, USA.
+Madhu completed a PhD in computer science from the Indian Institute of Science (IISc), specialising in mathematical modelling of software systems,and an MS in computer science from the University of Florida, Gainesville, USA.

-Akhil Lohia is Lead Data Scientist at MakeMyTrip.
-He is part of the NLP team, with focus on developing Myra, MakeMyTrip’s task bot.
+Akhil Lohia is the Lead Data Scientist at MakeMyTrip.
+He is a part of the NLP team, focused on developing Myra, MakeMyTrip’s task bot.

-Akhil obtained his BS degree in Economics from IIT Kanpur and MS degree in Data Science from Barcelona Graduate School of Economics.
+Akhil obtained his BS degree in Economics from IIT Kanpur and an MS degree in Data Science from the Barcelona Graduate School of Economics.